argoproj/argo-cd/docs/operator-manual/applicationset/Generators-SCM-Provider.md

         api: https://git.example.com/
         # If true, scan every branch of every repository.
 If false, scan only the default branch.
 Defaults to false.
         allBranches: true
+        # If true, exclude repositories that are archived.
+        includeArchivedRepos: false
         # Reference to a Secret containing an access token. (optional)
         tokenRef:
           secretName: github-token